xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration.md

 See: [Test Suite and Test Suite Collection Reports](https://docs.katalon.com/katalon-studio/docs/test-suite-report.html).

 > Known issues:
 >
-> When executing tests via TestCloud integration and a proxy, the opening browser step might fail because of an error relevant to Transport Layer Security (TLS).
+> Issue 1: Failure to open the browser due to Transport Layer Security (TLS) error
 >
-> A workaround for this issue is to pass through the TLS with the below domains on your server:
+>When executing tests via TestCloud integration and a proxy, the opening browser step might fail because of an error relevant to Transport Layer Security (TLS).
 >
+> Workaround to open the browser:
+>
+>  Pass through the TLS with the below domains on your server:
+>
 >   *    All the domains corresponding to this regex: `^testcloud\.katalon\.com$`.
 >   *    The domain of the site under test.

-## Troubleshoot for closing TestCloud Tunnel
-> ### Problem:
-> The TC tunnel cannot be closed by clicking on X icon.
-If doing so, it’ll continue running in the background.
-Instead, users need to use Ctrl+C to close a running tunnel (for the time being until the bug is fixed).
 >
-> ### How to fix:
-> If you have closed a TC tunnel by clicking on the **X** icon, you will not see the tunnel setup helper to input command lines into the Windows terminal.Thus, you will not be able to reconfigure the tunnel even if you want to.
+> Notes:
 >
-> To fix this, perform the following steps:
+> The following is a temporary fix until the issue is resolved.
+>
+>Issue 2: Failure in closure of TestCloud tunnel
+>
+>When you click the X icon, the tunnel does not close as expected.
+It continues to run in the background.
+Thus, you must press **Ctrl+C** to close a tunnel that is run (for the time being until the bug is fixed).
+>
+>If you have already clicked the "X" icon to  close a TestCloud tunnel, you will not see the tunnel setup helper to input command lines into the Windows terminal.
+Thus, you will not be able to reconfigure the tunnel even if you want to.
+>
+> Workaround to close the TestCloud  Tunnel:
+>
->* Open the currently used version of the tunnel **kt.exe**, with Windows terminal.
+>* Open the currently used version of the tunnel, **kt.exe**, with Windows terminal.
 >* Type **kt start** and hit **Enter** to run.
 >
 > Notes: